HBClab/NiBetaSeries/docs/betaseries.rst

 response function (HRF) to represent how the brain stereotypically responds to any stimulus resulting in a model of how we expect the brain to respond to places and/or faces.
-This is where traditional task analysis and betaseries diverge.
+This is where traditional task analysis and beta series diverge.
 In traditional task analysis all the face events are estimated at once, giving one summary measure for how strongly each voxel was activated (same for house events).
 The experimenter can subtract the summary measure of faces from houses to see which voxels are more responsive to houses relative to faces (i.e., cognitive subtraction).
-In betaseries analysis, each event is estimated separately and each voxel has as many estimates at there are events (which can be labelled as either face or house events).
+In beta series analysis, each event is estimated separately and each voxel has as many estimates at there are events (which can be labelled as either face or house events).
-The experimenter can now reduce the series of estimates (a betaseries) for each voxel into a summary measure such as correlations among regions of interest.
+The experimenter can now reduce the series of estimates (a beta series) for each voxel into a summary measure such as correlations among regions of interest.
 The correlation map for faces can be subtracted from houses, giving